 Experience her rise from a local country girl to one of Hollywood’s film goddesses.
 Born near Smithfield, Ava’s friends and co-stars included Mickey Rooney, Clark Gable, Frank Sinatra, and Gregory Peck.
 Her grave site is located in nearby Sunset Memorial Gardens, approximately two miles from the museum.
 Merchandise is available for purchase.

 Wheelchair accessible, public restrooms.
 Free parking along street and rear lots.
-Admission: $8 adults; $7 seniors, military, groups of 15 or more, teens; $6 children ages 3-12.
+Admission: $10 adults; $9 seniors, military, groups of 15 or more, teens; $6 children ages 3-12 are free.